home-assistant/home-assistant.io/source/_integrations/unifi.markdown

 ### WLAN Password sensor

-Provides the current password for a specific WLAN configured in a UniFi Network device.
+Provides the current password for a specific WLAN.
 This sensor allows users to retrieve the WLAN password for various purposes, such as sharing with guests or configuring devices manually.

 - Entity is disabled by default.
 - This feature requires admin privileges.